 b) Prior flight time under IFR as PIC on aeroplanes under a rating providing the privileges to fly IFR under IMC.

-On completion of training the student must have a minimum of 40 hours creditable IFR time, of which at least:
+On completion of training, the student must have a minimum of 40 credited hours IFR time, of which at least twenty-five hours must be by dual instruction, and 10 hours must be in an ATO.

 Practicalities of the course

-For practicality, the training is best provided in half-day or whole-day slots to suit both your and our workload and allow for the in-depth nature of the syllabus.
-This will increase in intensity as the test approaches.
+For practical reasons, the training is best provided in one half-day or whole-day slots to allow for the in-depth nature of the syllabus.
+The intensity increases as the test approaches.

-Information on fees can be found on our pricelist and equate to our dual hourly instruction rate + £50.00 per hour for CBIR.
-Instrument approach fees at EGSC are not included in the training package, however, whilst training in our aircraft you will be eligible for a significant reduction on the Cambridge Airport list prices.
+Information on fees can be found on our Autumn pricelist and equate to our dual hourly instruction rate + £50.00 per hour for CBIR.
+Instrument approach fees at EGSC are not included in the training package.
+However, while training in our aircraft, you are eligible for a significant reduction on the Cambridge Airport list prices.

 Having passed the flight test, the CBIR gives a PPL or CPL exactly the same privileges as the IR from the integrated or modular ‘professional’ courses.